Anirudh11V/Learning_Management_System/lms/README.md

 	-Admin panel.
 		-Access the admin panel at "http://127.0.0.1:8000/admin/",
 		-Log in with your superuser credentials.

+		-Approve Instructor Accounts:
+			Go to Users -> Member users.
+Filter by Instructor Request.
+Select a user, check the is_instructor checkbox ans save.

+		-Manage Content:
-		-Create Courses: Go to courses -> Click add Courses, fill in details, set is_published= True.
+			Create Courses: Go to courses -> Click add Courses, fill in details, set is_published= True.
-		-Add modules and lessons: From a course detail page in the admin , you can add Modules (related to the Course) and then Lessons (related to Modules).
+			Add modules and lessons: From a course detail page in the admin , you can add Modules (related to the Course) and then Lessons (related to Modules).
 Ensure lessons are is_published= True.
-		-Create Instructor account: Go to Users -> ManageUsers.
-Add a new user or edit an existing one, and check the	is_instructor checkbox.

 	-Student user flow.
 		1.Register: Go to http://127.0.0.1:8000/accounts/register/ to create a new student account.